Nhoya/MycroftAI-RCE/README.md

 - 08/03/2018 Vulnerability found
 - 09/03/2018 Vulnerability reported
 - 13/03/2018 The CTO answered that they are aware of this problem and are currently working on a patch
-- 06/06/2018 The CTO said that they have no problem with the realease of the vulnerability and will add a warning to remember the user to use a firewall `¯\_(ツ)_/¯`
+- 06/06/2018 The CTO said that they have no problem with the release of the vulnerability and will add a warning to remember the user to use a firewall `¯\_(ツ)_/¯`
 - 09/06/2018 Public disclosure